Marine First Aid

 ABOUT THIS COURSE

-The course content has been developed by trained paramedics who are experienced offshore yachtsmen and certified workplace trainers.
+The course content has been developed by Gerry Fitzgerald who is an experienced offshore yachtsmen and certified workplace trainer.
 Using the International Maritime Organizations Marine First Aid syllabus as the core content you will focus on the injuries which are marine specific.

 Whilst a basic appreciation of first aid is helpful, this course requires no prerequisite training.